corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/tuning-osgi-metadata.md

         importPackage 'com.example.cordapp'

         // Declares that this CorDapp uses the 'com.example.cordapp.foo' package.
-        // However, Corda will not complain if no-one provides it at runtime.
+        // However, Corda will not complain if no one provides it at runtime.
 This
         // assumes that the missing package isn't really required at all. optionalImport 'com.example.cordapp.foo'